 How else have you utilized the resources at MCAD?

 I have taken full advantage of the fact that MFA students here can audit any undergraduate class that is pertinent to their program.
 Even though I've chosen to focus on fine arts, my work has evolved in such a way that I need to know how to write computer code for interactive installations.
 So I audited an undergraduate programming course to gain those tech skills.

 My mentor, Barbara Bell Smith, has also been an invaluable resource.
-When I began my MFA program, I knew what medium I wanted to focus on, but also knew that I had to be flexible because I anticipated involving film and temporary installation to support my 2D work.
-So I wanted to find a mentor who was very competent in his or her chosen medium, yet was as deeply interested in content as with technique.
+When I began my MFA program, I knew what medium I wanted to focus on, but I also knew that I had to be flexible because I anticipated involving film and temporary installation to support my 2D work.
+So I wanted to find a mentor who was very competent in their chosen medium, yet was as deeply interested in content as with technique.
 I found that mentor in Barbara.